Jack of All Tasks, Master of Many: Designing General-purpose Coarse-to-Fine Vision-Language Model: Dataset Details

 \textbf{CoSeg:} We use three datasets for object co-segmentation task - PASCAL VOC2010 \cite{faktor2013co}, MSRC \cite{winn2005object} and iCoSeg \cite{batra2010icoseg}.
 PASCAL contains a total of 1,037 images of 20 object classes.
 MSRC includes seven classes: bird, car, cat, cow, dog, plane, and sheep.
 Each class contains ten images. iCoseg dataset consists of 643 images from 38 categories.
 Large variances of viewpoints and deformations are present in this dataset.

 \textbf{AttCoSeg:} Since the existing object co-segmentation datasets \cite{faktor2013co, winn2005object, batra2010icoseg} are small-scale and simple to solve, we construct a more challenging larger-scale multi-image region-level dataset.
 We use Group-wise RES \cite{wu2023advancing} annotations to sample high-quality images containing objects with similar fine-grained attributes (shape, color, size, position).
 We refer to such images as positives.
-While training \model, we input these positive image pairs and randomly sampled multiple negative images (which do not contain objects with similar attributes), ask the model to recognize the positive image pair, and segment the object with common traits in both of them.
-We name this task attribute-level co-segmentation (AttCoSeg), which contains over $685$k training samples, and help \model\ to gain significant generalized reasoning and grounding ability over multiple input images.
+While training \model, we input these positive image pairs and ask the model to segment the object with common traits in both of them.
+We name this task attribute-level co-segmentation (AttCoSeg), which contains over 804k training samples, and help \model\ to gain significant generalized reasoning and grounding ability over multiple input images.